top of page

 E. "Home Bible Study" by Johnie Edwards

-You can get the book or the lesson courses.
+You can get the book or the Bible lesson courses.
 Comparing the two, it's much cheaper to get the lesson courses.

 I personally like using the courses when studying with non-Christians.
 These students can look through the book and read ahead before we have them fill out the "salvation story."